ConorJEM/Server/README.txt

 2. Returning of binary images (GIF, JPEG and PNG):

-	After compiling, if you run this program using the /rrr directory (e.g. by running java WebServerMain ../rrr 8080) then go to http://localhost:8080/page2.html I have included a gif, png, and a JPEG file that shows I am succesfully returning binary images.
+	After compiling, if you run this program using the /rrr directory (e.g. by running java WebServerMain ../rrr 8080) then go to http://localhost:8080/page2.html I have included a gif, png, and a JPEG file that shows it succesfully returns binary images.

 3. Multithreading – support multiple concurrent client connection requests up to a specified limit.